 rhythm - a regular and repeated pattern of sounds e.g. of strongly and weakly stressed syllables rising action - in the early part of a play, novel, story or film one or more conflicts are developed.

 Because of the increased sense of conflict the action is said to be 'rising' towards a climax.

-sarcasm - speaking or writing using expressions which clearly mean the opposite of what is felt in order to be unkind of offensive in an amusing way e.g. saying to someone who has arrived at a meeting very late, So good of you to come.
+sarcasm - speaking or writing using expressions which clearly mean the opposite of what is felt in order to be unkind of offensive in an amusing way e.g. saying to someone who has arrived at a meeting very late, e.g. " Allez, continue de parler, tu m'intéresses " (Carry on on talking, you interest me very much.) when we mean than a person should stop talking.

+So good of you to come.

-scan - to run one's eyes over a text in order to find specific information e.g. you scan a telephone directory for a name and number, or a timetable for the time of a train or bus skim - to read a text very quickly to get an overview e.g. skim the newspaper headlines for the main news stage direction - a written instruction to an actor to do something in a play stereotype - a fixed (and often biased) view about what a particular type of person (e.g. a woman, a foreigner, a particular race group) is like strategies - a planned series of actions for achieving something symbol - something which stands for or represents something else e.g. a dove is a symbol of peace synonym - a word which has the same meaning or nearly the same meaning as another word in the same language e.g. big and large are synonyms in English synthesise, synthesis - to draw together and combine information or ideas from a variety of sources; a synthesis is a clear and succinct summary of these combined ideas tempo (e.g. speech tempo) - the speed at which spoken words are delivered e.g. in a speech or performance of a poem testimony - a formal statement saying that something is true, OR a fact or situation that proves very clearly that something exists or is true text type - text types are broad categories of texts defined by their purpose, structure and language features e.g. recount, procedure, information report, narrative, explanation, discussion tone - tone is the emotional message of a text.
+Lire tout: Définition de sarcasme - Concept et Sens http://lesdefinitions.fr/sarcasme#ixzz4NLPydNde scan - to run one's eyes over a text in order to find specific information e.g. you scan a telephone directory for a name and number, or a timetable for the time of a train or bus skim - to read a text very quickly to get an overview e.g. skim the newspaper headlines for the main news stage direction - a written instruction to an actor to do something in a play stereotype - a fixed (and often biased) view about what a particular type of person (e.g. a woman, a foreigner, a particular race group) is like strategies - a planned series of actions for achieving something symbol - something which stands for or represents something else e.g. a dove is a symbol of peace synonym - a word which has the same meaning or nearly the same meaning as another word in the same language e.g. big and large are synonyms in English e.g. Envoyer and lancer synthesise, synthesis - to draw together and combine information or ideas from a variety of sources; a synthesis is a clear and succinct summary of these combined ideas tempo (e.g. speech tempo) - the speed at which spoken words are delivered e.g. in a speech or performance of a poem testimony - a formal statement saying that something is true, OR a fact or situation that proves very clearly that something exists or is true text type - text types are broad categories of texts defined by their purpose, structure and language features e.g. recount, procedure, information report, narrative, explanation, discussion tone - tone is the emotional message of a text.
 In a written text it is achieved through words (e.g. neutral words to create an objective tone).
 In a film it could be created through music or the setting.

-turn-taking conventions - customs of behaviour and attitudes that people accept in order to cooperate and communicate understatement - a statement which is not strong enough to express the true or full facts or feelings e.g. To say I am angry is the understatement of the year.
+turn-taking conventions - customs of behaviour and attitudes that people accept in order to cooperate and communicate understatement - a statement which is not strong enough to express the true or full facts or feelings e.g. To say I am angry is the understatement of the year. e.g. "Le récent désagrément" to refer to a war in a recent past.